Can a global treaty clean up the plastics mess? – DW – 11/25/2024

 Can a global treaty clean up the plastics mess?November 25, 2024

-Following two years of talks, countries are scrambling to finalize a binding global treaty to limit the surge of plastics polluting the planet.
+Following two years of talks, countries are scrambling to finalize a binding global treaty that would limit the surge of plastics polluting the planet.

 Representatives from some 175 countries will try to overcome stark differences on how to tackle the waste deluge in the final round of negotiations this week in Busan, South Korea.

-The UN Environment Program (UNEP) has said a treaty would be the most significant multilateral environment deal since the 2015 Paris climate accord given the full scale of the plastic crisis.
+The UN Environment Program (UNEP) has said a treaty would be the most significant multilateral environment deal since the 2015 Paris climate accord, given the huge scale of the plastic crisis.

 In 2019, the world generated around 350 million tons of plastic waste.
 Just 9% was recycled, with the rest being incinerated, going to landfill or ending up in the environment.